At 6 weeks to 12 weeks puppies eat every twice a day. Estimate 1 ounce of food per pound of body weight or let them eat until full.

 - A dog donut bed to lie in while outside the crate

-As the puppy becomes more reliable in his potty habits, transition this by moving his crate to wherever you want him to sleep and put the door on it.
+As the puppy becomes more reliable in his potty habits, transition this by moving his crate to wherever you want him to sleep.
 Make sure the crate is close enough to where you sleep so you can hear him cry if he has to go potty.
 You may want to leave the ‘safe area’ set up with a few toys, water, and donut bed as a place to put puppy while you are busy until the ‘puppy phase’ is completely over and he is reliable with free run of the house.
 I have found at around 4 months the PH puppies are pretty good at not getting into trouble every minute.
 I crate dogs while I am out of the house until they are around 1 year to 18 months old.
 After that, most PH will probably just sleep while you are out!

 Puppy’s favorite things